woj-tek/petozoltan.github.io/_posts/2016-08-19-clean-code-outline.md

 * Contains no duplication
 * Expresses the intent of the programmer
 * Minimizes the number of classes and methods

+> Perfection is achieved, not when there is nothing left to add, but when there is nothing left to remove.
+(Antoine de Saint-Exupery)

 ### Pseudo code